Kristina01111000/Drws_site/README.md

 Do the youtube collaboration link in forwarded email from dr w and todd Double check that i can’t see what email dr w logs into with the youtube channel Add the podcast with todd to the playlist
-Schedule lesson 3 email, change it to match the week 4 title Schedule lesson 4 email

 Make the other emails, try to not have them be so repetitive Look into why stripe is taking 6% instead of 3%, ill try to reset it, could be messed up when wordpress was set up